axelvaldez/radical-companies/_posts/2024/2024-03-12-everybody-is-good.markdown

  <p>From a very early age, everyboby wants to contribute.
 Everybody.</p>
  <p>For reassurance, I looked at Jean Piaget&rsquo;s &ldquo;<em>The Origins of Intelligence in Children.</em>&rdquo; (<em>i.e.</em>, 1956).
 Piaget lays out the book in Stages.
 At its Sixth Stage, &ldquo;<em>The Invention of New Means Through Mental Combinations</em>,&rdquo; what we call intelligence appears.</p>
  <p>It is at this stage that the child needs to also start to learn how to communicate with their coomunity.
 Some parents do this brilliantly for te child to ex;ress himself.
 Most do not do it at all<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> and simply go by the Fiat playbook, &ldquo;<em>be quiet.</em>&rdquo;</p>
- <p>I spite of it all, some people learn communicate via stories that are at the root of our humanity.</p>
+ <p>I spite of it all, some people learn communicate via stories.
+They are at the root of our humanity.</p>

 <h1>All Good</h1>
- <p>No matter, from a very early age everyboby wants to contribute.
-This means that, amont other things, we need to learn to communicate from a very early age.
-When things come out in <em>childish</em> way, it is up to adults around the child to teach them how to say it in a more comprehensible ways.
-What we do mostly is to tell the child to <em>shut up</em>.
+ <p>From a very early age everyboby wants to contribute.
+This means that, among other things, we need to learn to communicate intelligibly from a very early age.
+When things come out in <em>childish</em> way, it is up to adults around the child to teach them how to say it in a more comprehensible ways, preferably without being confrontatonal.</p>
+ <p>What we do mostly is to tell the child to <em>shut up</em>.
 Don&rsquo;t.
-Keep the children talking and teach them to speak in a way that make sense to the community, in a way that engages their humanity.</p>
- <p>That will grow up happy and will others live a happier live.</p>
+Keep the children talking and teach them to speak in a way that make sense to the community, in a way that engages their humanity.
+The child will grow up happy and will jelp others live a happier live.</p>

 <h1>Bad People, Good People</h1>
- <p>The difference with &ldquo;<em>bad people</em>&rdquo; is that they <em>contribute</em> by way of violence.
-They impose their version of <em>good</em> on you.
+ <p>The difference with <em>bad people</em> is that they almost always opt for violence.
+They impose their version of their reality on you.
 Feedback is at best ignored and at worst it become a capital offense.
-This leaves their version of <em>good</em> weak, but everything they say is law.</p>
+Everything they say is law.</p>
  <p>The thing is that when it goes the route of violence, it becomes power over everything, including people.
 Violence begets more violence and it goes downhill from there.
-Hitler, in Geermany, and Putin, in Russia, are good examples of that: I want them to <em>fear</em> me and celebrate with my contribution.
-Fear me, <em>resistance is futile</em>.</p>
+Hitler, in Geermany, and Putin, in Russia, are good examples of that: I want them to <em>fear</em> me and celebrate my contribution. <em>Resistance is futile</em>.</p>
- <p>They started with good intentions, but then the noticed that the threat of violence was enough to control people.
-And that is addictive.</p>
+ <p>They started with good intentions, but then they noticed that the threat of violence was enough to control people.
+That is addictive.</p>

 <h1>All of Us</h1>
- <p>So, why claim that all people have good intentions?</p>
- <p>Because we have!</p>
  <p>The Fiat ststem does eventually warp our intentions, but we start with intentions that benefit our communities.
-We start with wanting to contribute to those around us.
-Oftentimes is just a childish intent, &ldquo;<em>That tastes so good, we should eat it at breakfast, lunch, and dinner.</em>&rdquo;</p>
+We start with wanting to contribute to those around us.</p>
+ <p>Oftentimes is just a childish intent, &ldquo;<em>That tastes so good, we should eat it at breakfast, lunch, and dinner.</em>&rdquo;</p>
  <p>Breakfast, lunch, and dinner are good, like many good things that have come out of the Fiat system, and useful.
-The childish instentions are good, but not useful.
-We are social animals and as such our lives depends on the wellbeing of the eople around us, our community.
-To declare that sugar is so good that we should have it all the time is childish.
-Dentists, another good thing to come out of Fiat, and it is no just our teeth; beyond teeth, anybody who knows about our biochemistry would disagree.</p>
+The childish instentions are good, but not a benefit to the community.
+We are social animals and as such our lives depends on the wellbeing of the people that make up the communitu around us.
+To declare that sugar is so good that we should have it all the time is childish.</p>
+ <p>&ldquo;<em>Sugar is so good that we should have it all the time</em>&rdquo; is childish because it comes from the limited context of the child.
+This is a chance for the child expand her horizons. &ldquo;<em>You like sugar?
+I like sugary things too!
+But, y&rsquo;know, eating sugary things all the time will make your teeth hurt.</em>&rdquo; &ldquo;<em>I don&rsquo;t want my teeth to hurt!
+And I don&rsquo;t want their teeth to hurt, either.</em>&rdquo;</p>
- <p>Childish as it may be, it is a contribution to her community.</p>
+ <p>Childish as it may be, it is a contribution.</p>

 <h1>A Learning Moment</h1>
  <p>&ldquo;<em>Sugar is so good that we should have it all the time</em>&rdquo; is childish because it comes from the limited context of the child.
 This is a chance for the child expand her horizons. &ldquo;<em>You like sugar?
 I like sugary things too!
 But, y&rsquo;know, eating sugary things all the time will make your teeth hurt.</em>&rdquo; &ldquo;<em>I don&rsquo;t want my teeth to hurt!
 And I don&rsquo;t want their teeth to hurt, either.</em>&rdquo;</p>